nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <sub>Fig 24: Location of saved file containing all user-entered ingredients, within the same folder that</sub> `mealcompanion.jar` <sub>is stored.</sub>

 > **Warning**:
 > Please refrain from editing the `ingredients.txt` file as it could result in undesirable behaviour of the program.
+> We cannot guarantee Meal Companion will perform as expected if the file is corrupted or modified incorrectly.

 ### Transferring Saved Data to Other Devices
 If you would like to access your saved ingredients list on a new instance of Meal Companion on a different device, it is as simple as copying and pasting the `ingredients.txt` text file to the new device.
 As long as it is saved in the same folder, Meal Companion will be able to detect it and utilize the existing data.